litmuschaos/litmus/experiments/generic/cpu_hog/README.md

 ## Details

--   In this experiment, a CPU spike is given to a pod running on some node.
-The amount of CPU spike will be equal to the CPU capacity of the node on which the pod is scheduled.
+-   This experiment is used to inject a CPU spike chaos on a Kubernetes Node - which will help us to read the scenario where the node consumes the CPU equal to the CPU capacity to that node.
 -   This test is in alpha state and recovery may have to be done manually.

 ## Associated Chaos Utils